 Viewers Are Morons: Done in-universe when Corrupt Corporate Executive Paul Smart displays Robo-Buster's apparently superior ghostbusting abilities by seemingly destroying ghosts rather than just capturing them the way the Ghostbusters do.
 Egon protests that Smart's claims are impossible, because ectoplasmic physics don't work that way, but no one at the press conference where Smart is showing off Robo-Buster understands what he's talking about, and they don't believe him.

 Wacky Frat Boy Hijinx: One episode had the team sent to bust the ghosts of an unruly frat seeking revenge for being expelled.
 The Ghostbusters eventually convince them that they've talked the dean into graduating them, all they need to do is pose for some graduation pictures on a set of bleachers they've planted traps beneath.

 On a slightly lesser scale, the statue of Atlas at Rockefeller Center in "Janine Melnitz, Ghostbuster".

-We Help The Helpless: The Ghostbusters' clients have included everyone from elderly women who live alone to families and business owners to Detroit auto companies and even the French government.
+We Help the Helpless: The Ghostbusters' clients have included everyone from elderly women who live alone to families and business owners to Detroit auto companies and the French government.